Spring-Clean Your Finances in 5 Easy Steps

 5. Mop, Treat, and Repeat

 Now that you have spring-cleaned your wallet, it is time to make sure your finances stay clean and protected.
-You may use Pine-Sol to mop and treat your floors, but when protecting your finances you should consider setting up an Emergency Fund or simply opening a savings account.
+You may use Pine-Sol to mop and treat your floors, but when protecting your finances, you should consider setting up an Emergency Fund or simply opening a savings account.
 You should always make sure you are prepared for unexpected expenses.
-An Emergency Fund should have 6-9 months of expenses in it.
-If you have an emergency fund already, then maybe it’s time to start a retirement savings.
-Even contributing 5% each month to this savings will add up in the long-run.
-It is never too early to start saving!
+An Emergency Fund should have 6-9 months’ worth of expenses in it.
+If you have an emergency fund already, then maybe it’s time to increase your retirement savings.
+Even contributing 5% each month to your account will add up in the long-run.